briar/onionwrapper/README.md

 ## Onion Wrapper

-A Java library providing a wrapper for running a Tor client on Android, Unix and Windows.
+A Java library providing a wrapper for running a Tor client on Android, Linux, macOS and Windows.
 The wrapper can be used for running hidden services.

 The library supports the `obfs4`, `meek_lite` and `snowflake` pluggable transports.

 Binaries for Tor and pluggable transports are not included.
-They can be found in the following Maven artifacts: `org.briarproject:{tor,obfs4proxy,snowflake}-{android,linux,windows}`.
+They can be found in the following Maven artifacts: `org.briarproject:{tor,obfs4proxy,snowflake}-{android,linux,macos,windows}`.
 The `obfs4proxy` artifact provides `obfs4` and `meek_lite`.

-If your app is uploaded to Google Play as an app bundle (AAB), you must include the following in `build.gradle` to ensure that the Tor and pluggable transport binaries are extracted during
+If your Android app is uploaded to Google Play as an app bundle (AAB), you must include the following in `build.gradle` to ensure that the Tor and pluggable transport binaries are extracted during
  installation: